Blue panchax

 The blue panchax or whitespot (Aplocheilus panchax) is a common freshwater fish found in a large variety of habitats due to its high adaptability.
-This species is native to southern Asia from Pakistan, India to Indonesia.
+This species is native to southern Asia from Pakistan, India, Malaysia to Indonesia.
 It has been discovered in two hot springs in Singapore.
+The species also commonly spotted in Johor Bahru rivers and estuaries.
 Identified by a white-coloured spot on its head, the species can reach up to 9 cm (3.5 in) in length; it tends to keep to the surface of the water, and controls the mosquito population by feeding on their larvae.